 Does a child with conjunctivitis need to stay off school?

-Guidance from Public Health England (PHE) states that it is not necessary to exclude a child from school or from childcare if they have infective conjunctivitis, unless there is an outbreak of several cases.
-This is because it is a mild condition which represents no danger to others, whilst breaks in school attendance affect your child's learning.
+Guidance from Public Health England (PHE) states that children do not need to be excluded from school or from childcare if they have infective conjunctivitis, unless there is an outbreak of several cases.
+This is because conjunctivitis is a mild condition which represents no danger to others, whilst breaks in school attendance affect your child's learning.

 Did you find this information useful?